Vijetha1/WDHT/README.md

 Running:

-a) Testing: Change the phase to 'Testing' and directly obtain the mean average precsion by running the "12bits_NUS.py" code.
+a) Testing: Change the phase to 'Testing' in the "12bits_NUS.py" code and directly obtain the mean average precsion.
 The pretrained weights are already downloaded as a part of the installation process above.
-b) Training: Change the phase to 'Training' to train the network for as given in the paper.
+b) Training: Change the phase to 'Training' to train the network as given in the paper.

 P.S